MohitSilwal16/IBM-Retail-Sales-Prediction/README.md

    Gunicorn (WSGI Server)
       │
       ▼
-   Flask App (Python)
+   FastAPI App (Python)
       ├── SQLAlchemy ──► AWS RDS (PostgreSQL)
       └── Boto3 Client ──► AWS S3 (model artifacts, uploaded files)
 ```

-In development, Flask's built-in server is used with hot-reload via Docker Compose watch mode.
+In development, Fast API's built-in server is used with hot-reload via Docker Compose watch mode.
 In production, Gunicorn serves the app behind Nginx.
 The public domain and SSL certificate were manually provisioned and are not part of this repository.

+---

+### Mobile Application

+A **Flutter mobile app** wraps the web interface via a responsive WebView, providing a native
+mobile experience on Android and iOS without duplicating any frontend logic.
+The app simply
+loads the same FastAPI-served UI, with the WebView adapting to the device's screen size.

 ---